cmorgan/blog/2014/02/06/beige_book_sentiment.rst

 closely with the team behind the paper `Twitter Mood Predicts the Stock Market (pre-print) <http://arxiv.org/pdf/1010.3003&>`_ [3] in order to gauge the entire Twitter verse in terms of 6 different moods: calm, alert, sure, vital, kind, happy.
-They found that predominatly only the calm mood was Granger causative with DJIA.
+They found that predominately only the calm mood was Granger causative with DJIA.

 Sentiment from the Beige Book
 -----------------------------

-* Beige Book content downloaded programmatically since 1970.
+* Beige Book content downloaded pro programmatically since 1970.
 * Text cleaned and put into common format.

 .. image:: /_static/beige_book_words.png